EdoPro98/SimSiPM/README.md

 ```

 ### Signal output and signal features
-After running the simulation the signal can be retrieved:
+The simulation can output the signal waveform and can also perform some simple features extraction.
 ```cpp
 SiPMAnalogSignal mySignal = mySensor.signal();